Niveditasankar1901/Social-distancing-detector/README.md

 Shows how many people are at High, Low and Not at risk.

+Red - High risk

+Yellow - Low risk

+Green - Safe

 **Requirements**

 For human detection:
 yolov3.weights file is not present in model folder because of the size issue.
-It can be downloaded from https://pjreddie.com/media/files/yolov3.weights)
+It can be downloaded from https://pjreddie.com/media/files/yolov3.weights

 Save the input video file in data folder as "example.mp4"